 - Having a mobile-friendly responsive design so that your site loads well on different devices and screen resolutions

 - Adding clear calls to action throughout your site to make it easy for users to find what they need

 - Ensuring simplicity – often the best website designs are the simplest

-- Having a site which has been optimised for speed and loads quickly
+- Having a site which has been optimised for speed using tools and loads quickly

 - Security – ensure your site is loaded from a secure “HTTPS” URL which uses an SSL certificate.
 SSL certificates are freely available through the Let’s Encrypt initiative and you should be able to set this up fairly easily via your web host.

 Based on our experience of SEO over the years, site speed is probably the fastest and most effective SEO Quick Win that you can undertake.

 Having an efficient, fast-loading website will benefit you both as a business owner and your users.
 Google understands that a slow website which leaves the user hanging provides a poor UX, frustration and they are unlikely to come back.
 This can result in them leaving your website.
 It is important to keep in mind that users are impatient and want what they want right away.
 They do not want to wait for your page to load.
 Worse, if they can’t access a page, they may turn their frustration into a complaint.
 On the other hand, having a fast loading website removes this issue and is often rewarded by Google.
 Some of the quickest SEO improvements we have seen has come about by getting this part right.